Trisibo/Unity-delayed-asset/Assets/Plugins/Delayed asset/Readme.txt

 **Important update note**

 New versions of the plugin added the `DelayedAssetProxy` class, which makes it possible to use assets that aren't inside a Resources folder.
-To make things as transparent and easy as possible, a breaking change was required: **to unload the original assets from memory, do NOT use `Resources.Unload`, use `DelayedAsset.Unload` instead**.
+To make things as transparent and easy as possible, a breaking change was required: **to unload the original assets from memory, do NOT use `Resources.UnloadAsset`, use `DelayedAsset.Unload` instead**.

 Unity Delayed Asset